bb010g/betterdiscordctl/README.md

 ## Examples

-    betterdiscordctl
+* `betterdiscordctl`

   Works like `betterdiscordctl status`.

-    betterdiscordctl status -s /usr/share
+* `betterdiscordctl status -s /usr/share`

   Tells you the status of the default Discord install in `/usr/share`, instead of `/opt`.

-    betterdiscordctl install -f PTB
+* `betterdiscordctl install -f PTB`

   Installs BetterDiscord to the PTB flavor, instead of the default.

-    betterdiscordctl update -f Canary
+* `betterdiscordctl update -f Canary`

   Updates the existing Discord Canary install of BetterDiscord.

-    betterdiscordctl uninstall --snap
+* `betterdiscordctl uninstall --snap`

   Uninstalls BetterDiscord for a Discord installed via Snap, instead of traditional packages.

 ## Files

 * `$XDG_DATA_HOME/betterdiscordctl` (fallback `~/.local/share/betterdiscordctl`)

-  * `betterdiscordctl`'s machine-specific data directory.
+  `betterdiscordctl`'s machine-specific data directory.

 * `$XDG_DATA_HOME/betterdiscordctl/bd_map`

-  * A mapping of current Discord installations to BetterDiscord clones.
+  A mapping of current Discord installations to BetterDiscord clones.

 * `$XDG_DATA_HOME/betterdiscordctl/bd`

-  * A directory of BetterDiscord clones, indexed by `bd_map`.
+  A directory of BetterDiscord clones, indexed by `bd_map`.

 * `$XDG_DATA_HOME/asar`

-  * A locally managed installation of `asar`.
+  A locally managed installation of `asar`.

 * `$XDG_CONFIG_HOME/BetterDiscord` (fallback `~/.config/BetterDiscord`)

-  * `betterdiscord`'s normal data & configuration.
+  `betterdiscord`'s normal data & configuration.

-  * This will fall back to `$SNAP_USER_DATA/.config` when `--snap` is used.
+  * With `--snap`, this will fall back to `$SNAP_USER_DATA/.config`.

-  * This will fall back to `~/.var/app/com.discordapp.Discord/config/BetterDiscord` when `--flatpak` is used.
+  * When `--flatpack` is used, this will fall back to `~/.var/app/com.discordapp.Discord/config/BetterDiscord`.